 Peak Popularity: 1865-Present Day

-The traditional Gaucho hats is a felt hat with a wide flat brim, a shallow flat-topped crown and, on most, a wind tie.
+The traditional Gaucho hat is a felt hat with a wide flat brim, a shallow flat-topped crown and a wind tie.
 This hat was the main article of clothing used by Gauchos in the early 19th century to work on the South American ranges.
 The nomadic cowhands of the Argentinean grasslands were in need of a hat that would protect them from the harsh winds when out on the prairie herding cattle.
-The gaucho sombrero is usually black and is sometimes worn with the brim turned up against the windy conditions to ward off the chill.
+The gaucho sombrero is usually black and is sometimes worn with the brim turned up against the wind to ward off the chill.